kkaleidoskull/kkaleidoskull/README.md

 im pro-harassment, when necessary

-asd , adhd , ocd , general anxiety disorder (pls use tonetags w me)
+asd , adhd , ocd , general anxiety disorder (pls use tonetags w me - also keep in mind im terrible at reading emotions!)

 if im in one of my very dark tinted skins, iwec